Hezbollah leader says more Israelis will be displaced as the militants extend their rocket fire

 Israel has vowed to respond to the missile attack, without saying when or how.

-Israeli Defense Minister Yoav Gallant is in Washington this week to meet with his American counterpart, Lloyd Austin.
+Israeli Defense Minister Yoav Gallant is in Washington this week to meet with Defense Secretary Lloyd Austin.
 The Biden administration says it is opposed to an Israeli attack on Iran’s nuclear facilities, which could escalate regional tensions even further.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war